Registered Dietitians: The Nutrition Experts

 background, degrees and requirements.

-Registered Dietitian and ask for his/her CDR credential certification which
+RDN and ask for his/her CDR credential certification which should be credentialed

-If you see a Nutritionist in private practice who is not a Registered Dietitian,
+If you see a Nutritionist in private practice who is not a RD or RDN, then ask for

-then ask for their licensing credential by the state, which could be LD, LDN, or
+their licensing credential by the state, which could be LD, LDN, or another

-another credential depending on the state.
-Check with your state government
+credential depending on the state.
+Check with your state government about the

-about the specific licensing requirements or credential, because some are
+specific licensing requirements or credential, because some are less restrictive

-less restrictive than others.
-Be aware that not every state has licensing
+than others.
+Be aware that not every state has licensing requirements for

-licensure requirements for dietitians and nutritionists.
-When a state does not
+dietitians and nutritionists.
+When a state does not have licensure requirements,

 Registered Dietitians are the most qualified and credible nutrition experts to